KarMarsten/VolumeCrisis/README.md

 - Test sound uses custom tone generation (system sounds don't respect volume settings)
 - App volume controls only affect the app's test sound
-- System volume ceiling requires app to be running (foreground or background) to enforce
+- System volume control and ceiling enforcement require app to be running (foreground or background)
 - Presets are stored in memory (will reset when app is closed)
 - Background execution requires device sound to be on (volume > 0)